SujalAhrodia/GoGame/README.md

 >2.
 Given a binary tree, each node has value 0 or 1.
 Each root-to-leaf path represents a binary number starting with the most significant bit.
 For example, if the path is 0 -> 1 -> 1 -> 0 -> 1, then this could represent 01101 in binary, which is 13.
 For all leaves in the tree, consider the numbers represented by the path from the root to that leaf.
 Return the sum of these numbers.
+>3.
+Given two binary trees and imagine that when you put one of them to cover the other, some nodes of the two trees are overlapped while the others are not.
+You need to merge them into a new binary tree.
+The merge rule is that if two nodes overlap, then sum node values up as the new value of the merged node.
+Otherwise, the NOT null node will be used as the node of new tree.